 Buford and Baljeet

-"The Bully Code", where Buford becomes Baljeet's "Slave For Life", and begins doing unnecessary things like handing him toilet paper when he's using the bathroom and going through his underwear drawer.
+- "The Bully Code", where Buford decides to become Baljeet's "Slave For Life", and begins doing unnecessary things like handing him toilet paper when he's using the bathroom and going through his underwear drawer.

-In the Christmas Special, they're lying in bed together while Baljeet talks about how his one special Christmas wish is getting a kiss under the mistletoe.
+- In the Christmas Special, they're lying in bed together while Baljeet talks about how his one special Christmas wish is getting a kiss under the mistletoe.
 Buford interprets it as Baljeet wanting a kiss from him, and subsequently runs off.
 Baljeet gets mad and yells after him not to flatter himself.

 Buford: There comes a time when you realize you don't want to bully everyone.
 You just want to bully someone you love.

-Not to mention the song 'Hole in My Heart', where Buford and Baljeet sing about how without the other there's a "Nerd shaped/Bully sized hole in [their] heart."
+- The song 'Hole in My Heart', where Buford and Baljeet sing about how without the other there's a "nerd-shaped/bully-sized hole in [their] heart."
 The whole song was played like a couple who had broken up and then realized they still love each other, complete with Baljeet drawing a heart on his chest and Buford ripping a heart-shaped hole into his jacket.